The Bankrate promise

 Not every lender offers multiyear approval, and those that do each have their own version of this feature.

-College Ave Multi-Year Peace of Mind will let you know if you’re eligible for multiyear approval during the online application process.
-At that time, you’ll also be able to choose the type of interest you want for that first loan, as well as the repayment term.
+College Ave Multi-Year Peace of Mind will inform you if you’re eligible for multiyear approval during the online application process.
+At that time, you’ll also be able to choose the type of interest you want for that first loan and the repayment term.

-However, to remain preapproved for future loans, your school will need to verify that you meet its satisfactory academic progress guidelines.
+However, to remain preapproved for future loans, your school must verify that you meet its satisfactory academic progress guidelines.
 You’ll also need to pass a soft credit check.

 Discover tells borrowers whether they’re approved for its Multi-Year Option during the loan application process, which can be done online or over the phone.
 In future years, much of the loan paperwork will already be prefilled.